-PHY 4010: Quantum Physics (3)
+PHY 4010: Quantum Physics (3) Prerequisite: PHY 3040

 Non-relativistic quantum mechanics.
-Topics include an introduction to wave mechanics; mathematical tools of quantum mechanics; and the application of quantum mechanics to spin 1/2 systems, the onedimensional harmonic oscillator and the hydrogen atom.
-Three lecture hours.
+Topics include an introduction to wave mechanics; mathematical tools of quantum mechanics; and the application of quantum mechanics to spin 1/2 systems, the one-dimensional harmonic oscillator and the hydrogen atom.